Registered sex offenders: 2 new living in Union County as of March 16

 -

-No new registered sex offenders living in Hardin County in week ending March 9
+Alexander County has no new registered sex offenders in week ending March 16

-There are no new registered sex offenders living in Hardin County in the week ending March 9 compared to the week before, according to the Illinois Police Sex Offender Registry.
+There are no new registered sex offenders living in Alexander County in the week ending March 16, according to the Police Sex Offender Registry.

 -